Divide-By-0/autolatex/README.md

 ## Types

 Types are built with an updated version of `clasp-types`.

-To build the types for the Common library, run `npm -w Common run build-types`.
+To build the types for either the Common library, Slides, or Docs run `npm -w Common/Slides/Docs run build-types`.
 This will build the types into the `types/` directory.

+To build the types for all three, run `npm -ws run build-types`.

+## Sidebar Files

+> **Note**
+> These files will be removed once the addon is completely upgraded to the new Google Workspace style.
+As of right now, Google offers no way to automatically upgrade users to this new style.

+To get types for google.script.run, the sidebar JS must be contained in its own JS file.
+When the `clasp-push` script is run, `sed` will copy the contents of this to `SidebarJS.html`.
+Therefore, don't edit `SidebarJS.html` directly unless you know what you're doing.s

 ## Helpful documentation pages for Slides